Building a good business website will come with some costs. Find out what they are and what you need.

 The longer and more complex your web address is, the harder it will be to share it with others.
 Once you have a non-trademarked domain name and a TLD picked out, you can register it with a domain registrar, most hosting services include domain registration in their hosting packages.

 If you have a plan and a web address, the next thing you need to do is find a digital home for your site.
 All websites need a physical server to store their data.
 Though it's possible to build your own server to host your page, that can be extremely expensive, and any mistake could result in long downtimes that could hurt your business.
 If you're still operating as a small business, it's best to leave the hosting to a third-party service.

-Many companies, like Wix and InMotion Hosting, sell space on their servers for customers looking to put their sites on the web.
+Many companies, sell space on their servers for customers looking to put their sites on the web.
 When searching for a host, choose a provider that can promise good access speeds, excellent cybersecurity measures and top-notch customer support.
 That latter part is particularly important, because your website will undoubtedly go through some growing pains.
 It's important to note that most hosts charge by the amount of traffic your site generates, as well as how much space it takes up on the server.